LoneOdDaeth/Password_Manager/README.md

 - Encrypt passwords using Fernet encryption.
 - Save encrypted passwords for different platforms.
 - Retrieve and decrypt passwords for specific platforms.
+- Copy the displayed or generated passwords to the clipboard.

 ## Requirements